MarcioSB/Poc_Java8_Lambda/README.md

  * Interface functional.
  * Consumer and consumer compost.
  * RemoveIf.
- * Sort with comparator and comparator auto boxing;
+ * Sort with comparator and comparator auto boxing.
+ * Access in methods and constructor withreference.